-Sleek two-in-one solar roof tiles can provide renovators with an appealing alternative to bulky solar panels
+Sleek two-in-one solar roof tiles can provide renovators with an appealing alternative to bulky solar panels.

 Certain materials can be made to produce electricity from sunlight.
 Which is called the ‘photovoltaic effect’.
-An inverter unit then converts it into alternating current for a home’s electrical circuits, while a battery storage system accumulates excess energy to use at night.
+An inverter unit then converts it into alternating current for a home’s electrical circuits.
+While a battery storage system accumulates excess energy to use at night.

 As they’re a fairly new technology, solar tiles can cost significantly more than traditional solar panels.
 However, rebates and subsidies can help reduce the overheads of buying and installing solar tiles.

-Another impressive style is Tractile Solar – an integrated solar panel that uses layered technology to convert solar energy into electricity and solar-boosted hot water.
+An integrate solar panel that uses layer technology to convert solar energy into electricity and solar-boost hot water.
 In 2016 Tesla entered the market with its innovative Solar Roof in a joint venture with SolarCity.
 Installations are due to begin in Australia in 2018.